kubowler99/lua-game-pilot/README.md

 # Solar2D-template

-This is a very useful and versatile template for Solar2D games
+This is an invaluable and versatile template for Solar2D games

 ## Project Overview

 This is a well-structured **Solar2D (formerly Corona SDK)** game template with professional game development patterns, designed for landscape-oriented mobile games.
-The architecture demonstrates mature engineering practices with clear separation of concerns.
+The architecture demonstrates mature engineering practices with a clear separation of concerns.

 ---